-If you’re in the main section of the LGPS you can pay additional contributions to buy up to £7,026 of extra pension.
+If you’re in the main section of the LGPS you can pay additional contributions to buy extra pension.
+The maximum amount you can buy alters each year in line with the Consumer Price Index.
+The APC Calculator confirms the current maximum you can buy.
 You can choose to pay for the extra pension by spreading the payment of APCs over a number of complete years or by paying a lump sum.

 If you wish to spread the payment, the regular contributions would be deducted from your monthly pay, just like your normal pension contributions.
 Your normal contributions and the APCs are deducted before your tax is worked out, so you receive tax relief automatically through the payroll if you’re a tax payer.

 If you wish to buy extra pension by paying a one-off lump sum, you can do this via your pay or by making payment directly to your pension fund.
 If you choose to make payment directly to your pension fund, you will need to arrange tax relief directly with HMRC as the contributions are not being deducted from your pay.
 You can do this via your self assessment tax return or by contacting HMRC.

 Tax relief is available on all pension contributions up to 100% of your taxable earnings.

 You can spread the payment of APCs over a minimum of 12 months, and the maximum being the number of years until your normal pension age.
 Your normal pension age is linked to your State Pension age (but with a minimum of age 65).
 If you’re a year or less from your normal pension age you can only pay by lump sum.